 Some people find that using a transcutaneous electrical nerve stimulation (TENS) machine helps.
 This device interrupts nerve messages by delivering a small electric current.
 Research has not confirmed the effectiveness of this treatment.

-Many types of neuropathy are “idiopathic,” or of unknown cause, but a number of conditions can trigger the problem.
+Many types of neuropathy are “idiopathic” or of unknown cause, but several conditions can trigger the problem.
 These include:

 Other causes can include:

-Disorders of the small blood vessels can reduce blood supply to the nerves, resulting in nerve tissue damage.
+Disorders of the small blood vessels can reduce blood supply to the nerves, damaging nerve tissue.
 Certain benign tumors can also affect nerve tissue and lead to neuropathic pain.

 Diabetic neuropathy

-High blood sugar levels cause damage to the walls of the tiny blood vessels that supply oxygen and nutrients to the nerves in the ends of the hands and feet, and the essential organs in the body, such as the eyes, kidneys, and heart.
-Whenever skin becomes damaged, the loss of sensation further increases the risk of damage.
+Metabolic changes caused by uncontrolled diabetes can damage the walls of the tiny blood vessels that supply oxygen and nutrients to the nerves at the ends of the hands and feet and the essential organs in the body, such as the eyes, kidneys, and heart.

 Peripheral neuropathy causes a variety of symptoms with many possible causes.

 A doctor will usually begin by taking a person’s medical history.
-This includes gathering information about all the symptoms, but also details about a person’s life, potential environmental exposures, and any risks of infectious or neurological diseases.
+This includes gathering information about all the symptoms and details about a person’s life, potential environmental exposures, and any risks of infectious or neurological diseases.

-The next step should be a physical and neurological exam that will help the doctor identify any nerve damage.
-Potential tests a doctor may perform include nerve conduction velocity (NCV) and electromyography (EMG).
+The next step will likely be a physical and neurological exam to help the doctor identify any nerve damage.
+A doctor may perform further tests, including nerve conduction velocity (NCV) and electromyography (EMG).
 These tests measure nerve signal strength and electrical activity.

 A doctor may also do a nerve biopsy.
-In cases of suspected autonomic peripheral neuropathy, a person can get a QSART test, which measures their ability to sweat.
+If a doctor suspects a person had autonomic neuropathy, they will likely do a QSART test, which measures the person’s ability to sweat.

-For some types of neuropathies, like nerve compression, a person can also get a magnetic resonance imaging (MRI) scan or a computed tomography (CT) scan.
-Another option is a muscle and nerve ultrasound, but this is not common.
+For some types of neuropathies, such as nerve compression, a person can also get a magnetic resonance imaging (MRI) scan or a computed tomography (CT) scan.
+Another option is a muscle and nerve ultrasound, but this is uncommon.

 The doctor may check for vitamin deficiencies, liver or kidney dysfunction, infections, metabolic disorders, or any immune cells that may indicate an immune disorder.
-In some cases, the doctor may order a test to rule out a genetic disorder.
+Sometimes, the doctor may order a test to rule out a genetic disorder.

-If none of these tests can point to a cause, a doctor may conduct additional tests.
+A doctor may conduct additional tests if none of these tests can point to a cause.

-Some cases may improve with time if the underlying cause is treated, but in others, the damage may be permanent or gradually worsen over time.
+Some cases may improve with time after treatment of the underlying cause, but in others, the damage may be permanent or gradually worsen.

 Peripheral neuropathy describes many different conditions that damage the peripheral nervous system.
 Many underlying conditions can cause neuropathies, which result in impairments to a person’s nerve signals.